For daily wit & wisdom, sign up for the Almanac newsletter.

 Q. Is anything written on the back of the Declaration of Independence?
 A. Yes, but not a treasure map like a certain favorite film suggests!
 The message “Original Declaration of Independence dated 4th July 1776” is written upside down on the back of the Declaration of Independence.

 Q. Where is the Declaration of Independence document today?
-A. Thomas Jefferson’s original draft was lost and the one eventually signed is the “engrossed” document.
+A. Thomas Jefferson’s original draft was lost, and the one eventually signed is the “engrossed” document.
 It is kept at the National Archives in Washington, D.C., for all to see.
 Of the 200 printed copies of the Declaration made by John Dunlap (the Dunlap Broadsides), only 27 are accounted for.
 One of these was found in the back of a picture frame at a tag sale and sold at auction for $8.14 million to television producer Norman Lear in 2000.
 It traveled the country on display to the public for ten years.

 Q. Where was George Washington when the Declaration of Independence was written?
 A. In July 1776, Washington was in New York with his troops.
 On July 9, he received his copy of the Declaration with a note from John Hancock telling Washington to share the news with his soldiers.
 The men were so excited that they rushed over to Bowling Green and tore down the statue of King George III.
-Shortly after this, the British, as Washington expected, attacked the colonists, and the American Revolution was under way.
-The colonists fought eight long, hard years (1775–83) for independence from Britain.
+Shortly after this, the British, as Washington expected, attacked the colonists, and the American Revolution was underway.
+The colonists fought 8 long, hard years (1775–83) for independence from Britain.

 After the war, George Washington hoped to retire and return to Mount Vernon, Virginia.
 Instead, in 1789, the electors unanimously voted him in as the first president of the United States.
 Because it was such an honor, and he felt a great duty to his country, he accepted.
 He departed Mount Vernon on April 16 and arrived in New York City on April 30 for his inauguration.
 As he took his oath, standing on the balcony of Federal Hall, the crowd broke into cheers.
 The members of his first Cabinet included Thomas Jefferson as secretary of state and Alexander Hamilton as secretary of the treasury.